 It’s a proven fact that patients in hospitals who have regular visits from pets are more receptive to medical treatment and nourishment.
 People become more active and responsive both during and after visiting with animals.
 This is because animals have a special way of taking the human mind off of loneliness, grief, pain and fear.

-Studies have shown that petting a dog or a cat also can reduce a person’s blood pressure, cholesterol levels, regulate heart rates and reduce stress.
+Studies have shown that petting a dog can reduce a person’s blood pressure, cholesterol levels, regulate heart rates and reduce stress.
 Petting an animal also encourages using hands and arms, as well as stretching and turning.